 Sekhukhune District Municipality is mainly assisting Disaster Management within the district.
 EMLM is also responsible for disaster management to a particular scale such as Disaster Awareness Campaigns, relief response and mitigations.
-The municipality is capible of conducting an assessment report for reported disasters and incidents in our area of jurisdiction and providing relief material in the form of blankets and food parcels.
-Due to the vast number of incidents that leave families destitute due to houses being burnt down or roofs blown off, other mitigation and relief options in the form of Zo Zo houses and or sheeting for roofs must be considered.
+The municipality is capible of conducting an assessment report for reported disasters in our area of jurisdiction.